LennyMcLennington/VerifyBot/README.md

 </p>

 ## Running your own instance of the bot
-You'll need to create a file named config.json in the bot's binary directory.
+You'll need to create a file named config.json in the working directory.
 It needs to look EXACTLY like this:
 ```json
 {
     "botToken": "[DISCORD BOT TOKEN]",